 - developing and hosting therapeutic gardening activities

-- writing a garden column for our newsletter or for your local paper
+- writing a garden column for a newsletter or for your local paper

 - The list goes on...
 “If you think there is a need you can fill it!”

-Garden Fundamentals and Botanical Latin are recommended as your first courses and are prerequisites for your Tree and Shrub ID, Plant Diagnostics course and your Common Plant Disorders course.
-Beyond these recommendations, you can take the courses in any order you wish.
+Garden Fundamentals and Botanical Latin are recommended as your first courses as these are prerequisites for all other courses.
+After completeing these initial two courses, you can take the remainder in any order you wish.

 The 40 hour volunteer inservice may be completed within any year of your choosing.